validator-labs/validatorctl/docs/subcommands.md

 --delete-cluster
 ```

-Remove the Validator, its plugins, but not the kind cluster.
+Remove Validator, its plugins, but not the kind cluster.

 ```shell
 validator uninstall  \